PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Methods

 \bcl{Similar issue to above: we have $\lambda$, $\phi$, and $\phi$ as competing parameters sets--how do they related?} where $T(t)$ is a temperature parameter that is decreased through the annealing process from a large $T(0) = T_0$ to $0$, and $S(q_\phi) = - \sum_{\bm{z}} q_\phi(\bm{z}) \log (q_\phi(\bm{z}))$ is the entropy.
 We approximate the variational free energy at temperature $T$ as

 by taking $N_s$ discrete samples drawn from the RNN, i.e., $\bm{z}^{(i)} \sim q_\phi$.
 The $T\log (q_\phi(\bm{z}^{(i)}))$ term has the effect of enforcing more randomness in the state evolution during the beginning of training with a high $T$, allowing the model to escape local minima and increasing the entropy throughout the annealing process.
-As $T$ decreases, analogous to simulated annealing, the model is less likely to exhibit large, random changes of state, favoring to minimize the surrogate function, implying that $h_\phi(\bm{z}) \monotonic{Z}{-} q_\phi(\bm{z})$.
+As $T$ decreases, analogous to simulated annealing, the model is less likely to exhibit large, random changes of state.
 To allow for the antitonicity of VCA, we replace the isotonic relations in Eq. \ref{eq:decodermono} with antitonic relations while still maintaining the overall objective, i.e.,

 where Eq. \ref{eq:hqiso} is satisfied by using VCA.
 To enforce Eq. \ref{eq:fhiso}, we introduce PearSOL.